naps-sled-sas/aap_wiki/General/Subscription Hygiene.md

 - A "seat" is taken after a node is connected to.
 This means simply importing a server into an inventory does NOT consume a seat.

-- So in summary.
-A "Node" is something AAP has configured not just imported.
+- So in summary: A "Node" is something AAP has configured not just imported.
 This includes devices configured by proxy through something like a controller appliance or API endpoint.
 At the time of writing these downstream devices need to be manually accounted for.

 - There is deduplication across inventories but only for matching hostnames.
 If for example an inventory plugin imports a host using hostname but another inventory is source from a file using IP address.
 This will result in the same node consuming two seats.
 It is encouraged to have consistency across your sources or make use of [constructed inventories](https://www.redhat.com/en/blog/how-to-use-the-new-constructed-inventory-feature-in-aap-2.4) to "chop up" a known good source.